-The deadline for voting online or by telephone is 11:59 p.m.
-EDT on May 7, 2020.
-If you vote by mail, your proxy card must be received before the annual meeting.
+The deadline for voting online or by telephone is 11:59 p.m., Eastern Time, on May 3, 2021.
+If you vote by mail, your proxy card must be received before the Annual Meeting.

-Beneficial owners, who own shares through a bank, brokerage firm or other financial institution. can vote by returning the voting instruction form or by following the instructions for voting via telephone or the Internet provided by their bank, broker or other organization.
+Beneficial owners, who own shares through a bank, brokerage firm or other financial institution, can vote by returning the voting instruction form or by following the instructions for voting via telephone or the Internet provided by their bank, broker or other organization.
 If you own shares in different accounts or in more than one name, you may receive different voting instructions for each type of ownership.
 Please vote all your shares.

-If you are a stockholder of record or a beneficial owner who has a legal proxy to vote the shares, you may choose to vote in person at the annual meeting.
-Even if you plan to attend our annual meeting in person, please cast your vote as soon as possible.
+If you are a stockholder of record or a beneficial owner who has a legal proxy to vote the shares and has registered in advance with AST and received a control number to attend the virtual Annual Meeting, you may choose to vote at the virtual Annual Meeting.
+Even if you plan to attend our virtual Annual Meeting, please cast your vote as soon as possible.

-See the "Questions and Answers About the Annual Meeting and Voting" section beginning on page 8 for more details.
+See the "Questions and Answers About the Annual Meeting and Voting" section for more details.

-Board Nominees (page 17)
+Board Nominees (page 24)

-CommScope's Board of Directors currently has eleven members, nine of whom are divided into three classes with staggered three-year terms and two of whom are designees of Carlyle under the terms of the Investment Agreement with Carlyle dated November 8, 2018 (Investment Agreement) and serve one-year terms.
+CommScope's Board of Directors currently has twelve members, eleven of whom are currently divided into three classes with staggered three-year terms and one of whom is a designee of Carlyle under the terms of the Investment Agreement with Carlyle dated November 8, 2018 (Investment Agreement) and serves a one-year term.
+There is also currently one vacancy, which is to be filled by Carlyle in accordance with the terms of the Investment Agreement.
 The following table provides summary information about each director including the nominees standing for re-election to the Board of Directors.